ultraq/thymeleaf-layout-dialect/docs/Configuration.md

 > `<title>`s wherever they exist within the target/layout template being
 > decorated, and then work on everything else as normal.
 >
-> The `RespectLayoutTitle` strategies will become the default strategies from
+> The `RespectLayoutTitle` strategies were introduced in version 2.4.0 and will
-> version 3.x.
-The existing strategies are deprecated but have been updated to
+> become the default strategies from version 3.x.
+The existing strategies are
-> retain the historic behaviour, maintaining backwards compatibility with the
+> now deprecated but retain the historic behaviour, maintaining backwards
-> 2.x versions.
+> compatibility with the 2.x versions.

 To change to the grouping strategy, configure the Layout dialect using one of the methods below.